 In general, RAID 10 rebuilds faster then RAID 6 or RAID 60: a single drive is read and written to recover the array instead of all the drives being read to recompute the missing data using parity.
 In practice, storage manufacturers might provide solutions that make this less of a trade-off.

-Is RAID 6 still used?
+Is RAID 5 or 6 better?

 RAID 6 is one of the most commonly used levels of RAID (Redundant Array of Independent Disks) in use today.